SolidBench/rdf-dataset-fragmenter.js/README.md

 ```

 Options:
 * `"newIdentifierSeparator"`: Separator string to use inbetween the target IRI and the identifier value when minting a new resource IRI.
+This may also be a relative IRI.
 * `"typeRegex"`: The RDF type that should be used to capture resources.
 * `"identifierPredicateRegex"`: Predicate regex that contains a resource identifier.
 * `"targetPredicateRegex"`: Predicate regex that contains an IRI onto which the resource identifier should be remapped.